Uri: The Surgical Strike: Box office

 In its opening weekend, the film earned ₹35.73 crore domestically.
 In the first week, the film collected ₹70.94 crore from India.
 It grossed ₹300 crore from India and ₹59.73 crore from overseas, taking the worldwide gross collection to ₹359.73 crore.

 The film crossed the ₹100 crore mark in gross collection on 8th day of its release.
 It took 15 days to gross ₹200 crore and in its fourth week of release, it grossed ₹300 crore.
 It took seven weeks to gross ₹342 crore worldwide.

-Uri: The Surgical Strike emerged as the 5th highest-grossing Bollywood film of 2019.
-Based on box office collection, the film became the tenth highest-grossing film by 5 March 2019 produced in Bollywood until that date.
+Uri: The Surgical Strike emerged as the 4th highest-grossing Bollywood film of 2019.
+Based on box office collections, the film became the tenth highest-grossing film by 5 March 2019 produced in Bollywood until that date.